Replace Your Over The Counter Pain Medication with These Natural Alternatives

 Alpha-lipoic acid (ALA), a kind of fatty acid is another possible alternative remedy to treat diabetes-related nerve pain.ALA helps fight free radicals, which cause cell damage and secondly it even help restore the functioning of damaged nerve cells and prevents further damage.ALA also helps the body to be more sensitive to insulin.

 You can find alpha lipoic acid in foods like Brussels sprouts, broccoli, peas, rice bran, and potatoes.
-You can even take supplements but only after consulting your doctor.

 Apply evening primrose oil on areas that are affected to ease symptoms.
 If you’re lucky, it could even improve nerve function for you.5Studies have also found that taking a combination of vitamin E and evening primrose oil supplements may help manage mild to moderate cases of diabetic neuropathy.